Looking for an environmentally friendly roof option for your shed? Here are the pros and cons of 4 DIY shed roof options.

 There are lots of different roofing options available.
 Whatever option you choose, be sure to follow the manufacturer’s instructions and specs for installation.
 It’s also important to use the recommended underlayment.

-Most homes and sheds in my neighbourhood have asphalt shingles.
+Most homes and sheds in my neighborhood have asphalt shingles.
 They are pretty much the go-to choice for roofing.

 - They are so ubiquitous that you probably can get them for free from someone else’s building site.
 And even if you have to buy them, they are pretty cheap.